 The Budgerigar is a colourful parrot native to Australia.
 Its plumage is bright yellow and green, with a blue cheek and black scalloping on its wing feathers.
 Its tail is slender and dark blue.
-Small in size, they’re roughly 18-20cm from top to tail, and weigh 30-40 g.
+Small in size, they’re roughly 18cm to 20cm from top to tail, and weigh 30 to 40 grams.

-You may know them as ‘Budgies’, but do you know that the common name is derived from a Gamilaraay Aboriginal language name ‘Betcherrygah’, which is thought to mean ‘good food’?
-It’s unknown whether this means that the bird itself is good eating, or whether their seed-seeking migrations led Gamilaraay to places of rainfall and abundant food.
+You may know them as ‘Budgies’, but did you know the common name is derived from a Gamilaraay Aboriginal language name ‘Betcherrygah’, which is thought to mean ‘good food’?
+It’s unknown whether this means the bird itself is good eating, or whether their seed-seeking migrations led Gamilaraay to places of rainfall and abundant food.

 Budgerigars have been bred in captivity since the 1850s and are now one of the world’s best known pet birds.
 They’re hardy, animated and can mimic human speech.
 The bird has been bred into a huge range of colours and patterns from mauve, olive and blue to pure white.

 On genetics, the Budgerigar’s closest relatives are the Ground Parrot (Pezoporus wallicus) and the Night Parrot (Geopsittacus occidentalis).
 Once thought extinct, the Night Parrot is now protected on our Pullen Pullen Reserve.